A Personal Confession Before We Begin

 She was, by every clinical measure, exceptional.
 Knowledgeable, thorough, the kind of specialist you feel fortunate to have found.
 And yet, after one too many interactions with her front office staff, I left.
 I now see a dermatologist who is, by my completely unscientific assessment, probably not as good.
 And I could not be happier about it.

-What drove me out was a voice that curdled into barely concealed contempt the moment I had the audacity to call with a question.
+What drove me out was a front desk that answered the phone like I had ruined their morning by calling.
 A tone that made it clear I was not a patient seeking help.
 I was an interruption that had somehow gotten their phone number.

 I am a reasonably intelligent adult.
 I know when I am being tolerated.
 Eventually, I stopped tolerating it back.